 Still, not all tree-growing efforts are the same.
-A one-day planting activity may create visibility, but sustainable impact comes from a longer commitment.
+A one-day planting activity may create awareness, but sustainable impact comes from a longer commitment.
 This is where sustainable reforestation becomes important.
 It focuses not only on planting trees, but also on helping them survive, grow, and contribute to the recovery of healthier forest ecosystems over time.

 For businesses exploring purposeful CSR strategies, reforestation offers a strong path forward.
 This guide explains why it matters, what companies should understand before getting involved, and how they can support efforts that create lasting environmental value.